SMTG-Bham/ShakeNBreak/README.md

 Main feautures include:
 1. Defect structure generation:
    * Automatised generation of distorted structures for all input defects.
    * Optionally, the input files for several codes (`VASP`, `CP2K`, `Quantum-Espresso`, `CASTEP` & `FHI-aims`) can be generated and organised into separate folders.
 2. Analysis:
-   * Automatised parsing of the geometry relaxation results.
+   * Parsing of the geometry relaxation results.
    * Plotting of final energies versus distortion to demonstrate what energy-lowering reconstructions have been identified.
-   * Coordination & bonding analysis.
+   * Coordination & bonding analysis to investigate the physico-chemical factors driving a distortion.
    * Magnetisation analysis (currently only supported for `VASP`).

 The code currently supports `VASP`, `CP2K`, `Quantum-Espresso`, `CASTEP` & `FHI-aims`.
 Code contributions to support additional solid-state packages are welcome.

-## Requirements
-`ShakeNBreak` is compatible with Python 3.8 & 3.9 and requires `ase`, `pymatgen`, `hiphive` and `doped` (and their dependencies).

 ## Installation
 1. Download `ShakeNBreak` source code using the command: